xxl4/me/source/_posts/IT-security-2024-09-23.md

 **What is Email Spam?**

-Email spam, also known as unsolicited bulk email (UBE), is the mass sending of unwanted and irrelevant electronic mail messages to a large number of recipients.
-It often contains misleading or deceptive content aimed at tricking recipients into clicking on malicious links or providing sensitive information.

-**Types of Email Spam:**

-* **Phishing:** Pretends to be from a legitimate source to deceive recipients into giving up personal or financial information.
-* **Malware:** Contains malicious links or attachments that can infect a computer with viruses, spyware, or other malware.
-* **Pyramid schemes:** Promises quick financial gains in exchange for investments or recruiting new members.
-* **Scams:** Asks for money or financial assistance under false pretenses.
-* **Bulk advertising:** Mass-produced promotional messages that are often irrelevant to recipients.

-**How to Fight Email Spam:**

-**1. Use Spam Filters:**

-* Most email providers have built-in spam filters that can automatically detect and move spam messages to a separate folder.
-* Enable and update spam filters regularly.

-**2. Avoid Giving Out Your Email Address:**

-* Only share your email address with trusted sources.
-* Use disposable email addresses for online purchases or subscriptions.

-**3. Be Cautious with Links and Attachments:**

-* Hover over links before clicking to check the destination URL.
-* Do not open attachments from unknown senders.

-**4. Report Spam:**

-* Mark spam messages as spam in your email client.
-* Report suspicious emails to your email provider or the Federal Trade Commission (FTC).

-**5. Use Anti-Spam Software:**

-* Install third-party anti-spam software that provides additional protection against spam.

-**6. Educate Yourself:**

-* Stay informed about the latest spam tactics and scams.
-* Read online resources and articles to learn how to recognize and avoid spam.

-**7. Consider a Virtual Private Network (VPN):**

-* VPNs can help hide your IP address and reduce the amount of spam you receive.

-**8. Use Two-Factor Authentication (2FA):**

-* Enable 2FA for email accounts to protect them from unauthorized access.

-**9. Avoid Sharing Your Passwords:**

-* Never share your email or website passwords with anyone.

-**10. Be vigilant:**

-* Pay attention to the content and sender of emails before taking any action.
-* If something seems suspicious or too good to be true, it probably is.
+Email spam is the unsolicited, bulk sending of electronic mail messages, typically for commercial or malicious purposes.
+It often contains unwanted advertising, scams, malware, or other malicious links.

+**Types of Spam:**

+* **Commercial Spam:** Advertisements for products, services, or get-rich-quick schemes.
+* **Malware Spam:** Emails containing malicious attachments or links that can infect computers with viruses, ransomware, or other malware.
+* **Phishing Spam:** Emails that attempt to trick recipients into revealing sensitive information (e.g., passwords, credit card numbers) by posing as legitimate entities.
+* **Spam Bots:** Automated programs that generate and send spam emails.

+**How to Fight Spam:**

+**1. Use Effective Spam Filters:**

+Most email providers have built-in spam filters that catch and block most spam emails.
+Ensure your filters are up-to-date and configured to a medium or high level.

+**2. Avoid Sharing Your Email Address:**

+Spammers collect email addresses from various sources, including websites, social media, and data breaches.
+Be cautious about giving out your email address unless necessary.

+**3. Unsubscribe from Unwanted Emails:**

+At the bottom of many spam emails, you will find an "Unsubscribe" link.
+Clicking on it will remove you from the sender's mailing list.
+However, be wary of phishing emails that may trick you into clicking on malicious links.

+**4. Report Spam Emails:**

+Most email providers allow you to report spam emails.
+By reporting spam, you help train their spam filters to better identify and block similar emails in the future.

+**5. Use Strong Passwords:**

+Weak passwords can be easily guessed or compromised, allowing spammers to gain access to your email account and send spam through it.
+Use strong, unique passwords for all your email accounts.

+**6. Be Cautious of Attachments:**

+Never open attachments from unknown senders or emails that seem suspicious.
+Malicious attachments can contain malware that can infect your computer.

+**7. Enable Two-Factor Authentication:**

+Set up two-factor authentication (2FA) for your email account.
+This requires you to enter a code sent to your phone or email when logging in, making it harder for unauthorized users to access your account.

+**8. Use Anti-Spam Software:**

+There are dedicated anti-spam software programs that can filter out spam emails before they reach your inbox.

+**9. Block Known Spammers:**

+If you receive spam emails from specific senders, you can block them directly from your email account.
+This will prevent them from sending you emails in the future.

+**10. Stay Informed:**

+Spammers constantly evolve their tactics.
+Stay up-to-date on the latest spam trends and best practices to stay protected.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE) is a technology that allows a car to be unlocked and started without the need for a physical key.
-Instead, a small fob or card is used that emits a radio signal that the car's computer can detect.
-When the fob is in close proximity to the car, the doors will unlock and the engine will start when the start button is pressed.
+Passive keyless entry (PKE) is a system that allows a vehicle to be locked and unlocked without the use of a traditional key.
+Instead, the system uses a small transmitter that is carried by the driver.
+When the driver approaches the vehicle, the transmitter sends a signal to the vehicle's receiver, which then unlocks the doors.
+The driver can then start the vehicle by pressing a button on the dashboard.

-PKE is a convenient feature that can make it easier to get in and out of your car, especially if you are carrying a lot of bags or groceries.
-It can also be helpful if you have a child who is constantly losing their keys.

-There are a few different types of PKE systems available.
-Some systems use a fob that must be carried in your pocket or purse, while others use a card that can be kept in your wallet or credit card holder.
-There are also some systems that use a smartphone app to unlock and start the car.

-PKE systems are generally very secure, but there are some potential security risks to be aware of.
-For example, if your fob is lost or stolen, someone else could potentially use it to unlock and start your car.
-To reduce this risk, it is important to keep your fob in a safe place and to report it lost or stolen to your car's manufacturer if it is lost or stolen.
+PKE systems are becoming increasingly common, as they offer a number of advantages over traditional keys.
+First, PKE systems are more convenient, as the driver does not have to fumble for a key to unlock the vehicle.
+Second, PKE systems are more secure, as they are less likely to be stolen or lost.
+Third, PKE systems can be integrated with other vehicle systems, such as the remote start system, to provide additional convenience.

+Here are some of the benefits of PKE systems:

+* **Convenience:** PKE systems are more convenient than traditional keys, as the driver does not have to fumble for a key to unlock the vehicle.
+* **Security:** PKE systems are more secure than traditional keys, as they are less likely to be stolen or lost.
+* **Integration:** PKE systems can be integrated with other vehicle systems, such as the remote start system, to provide additional convenience.

+Here are some of the drawbacks of PKE systems:

+* **Cost:** PKE systems are more expensive than traditional keys.
+* **Battery life:** The transmitter for a PKE system requires a battery, which will need to be replaced periodically.
+* **Range:** The range of a PKE system is limited, so the driver must be close to the vehicle to unlock it.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-The first cohort of CyberBoost Catalyse startups has been announced, with 10 companies selected to receive support and investment to help them grow and scale their businesses.

-The startups were selected from a pool of over 100 applicants and represent a range of sectors, including cybersecurity, data analytics, and artificial intelligence.
-They will each receive up to £100,000 in investment, as well as access to mentoring, training, and networking opportunities.

-The CyberBoost Catalyse program is a partnership between the UK government and industry, and is designed to help early-stage cybersecurity startups grow and scale their businesses.
-The program is delivered by Plexal, a not-for-profit organization that supports the growth of the creative, digital, and tech sectors in London.

-The 10 startups in the first cohort of CyberBoost Catalyse are:
+CyberBoost West Midlands, a £5.7m cyber security accelerator, has named the first cohort of seven startups joining its Catalyse programme.

-* **Arkose Labs:** Arkose Labs provides fraud prevention solutions that protect businesses from online fraud.
-* **Auth0:** Auth0 provides identity and access management solutions that help businesses protect their users and data.
-* **Beagle Security:** Beagle Security provides network security solutions that help businesses protect their networks from cyberattacks.
-* **Cado Security:** Cado Security provides data security solutions that help businesses protect their data from unauthorized access.
-* **Cybereason:** Cybereason provides endpoint security solutions that help businesses protect their endpoints from cyberattacks.
-* **Darktrace:** Darktrace provides cyber threat intelligence solutions that help businesses identify and respond to cyber threats.
-* **Imperva:** Imperva provides web application security solutions that help businesses protect their web applications from cyberattacks.
-* **KnowBe4:** KnowBe4 provides security awareness training solutions that help businesses educate their employees about cybersecurity.
-* **Palo Alto Networks:** Palo Alto Networks provides network security solutions that help businesses protect their networks from cyberattacks.
-* **SentinelOne:** SentinelOne provides endpoint security solutions that help businesses protect their endpoints from cyberattacks.

-The startups in the first cohort of CyberBoost Catalyse will begin their program in September 2023.
-The program will last for 12 months, and during that time the startups will receive support and investment to help them grow and scale their businesses.
+The programme will support early-stage cyber security companies with a place on a fully-funded, three-month accelerator programme, alongside up to £350,000 in follow-on investment from the Cyber Runway Fund.

+The cohort includes:

+* **Automata** - develops automated and real-time threat detection and response for critical national infrastructure assets.
+* **Bloxxon** - offers a fully automated platform for secure cloud-native application development.
+* **CogniCrypt** - provides a ‘zero-trust’ approach to data security empowering the secure collaboration of highly sensitive data.
+* **Cysiv** - offers a secure and scalable data platform, securing sensitive data against unauthorised access and insider attacks.
+* **Digital Shadows SearchLight** - provides a threat intelligence solution enabling organisations to fully understand and proactively mitigate their digital risk.
+* **Immersive Labs** - delivers experiential cybersecurity training, enabling workforces to develop the skills required to protect their organisations.
+* **Nuclei** - develops a secure access and identity platform for the modern workforce, enabling organisations to manage and control access to cloud applications and IT infrastructure.

+Dr. Jamie Graves, Cyber Runway Innovation Hub Director, said: “Our Catalyse programme has been designed to accelerate the growth of innovative cyber security companies and this first cohort of startups is a testament to the strength, diversity and ambition of the cyber security sector in the West Midlands.”

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest Secures FCDO Funding to Enhance Global Cyber-Readiness**
+**Crest Secures FCDO Funding to Enhance Cyber-Readiness Globally**

-Crest, a UK-based cyber security industry body, has recently secured funding from the UK Foreign, Commonwealth and Development Office (FCDO) to support overseas countries in strengthening their cyber security capabilities.
+London, UK - Crest, a leading UK cybersecurity accreditation and certification body, has secured funding from the Foreign, Commonwealth and Development Office (FCDO) to support international efforts in enhancing cyber-readiness.

-**The Project's Objectives**

-The project, known as the Cyber Security Capacity Programme, aims to:

-* Improve the cyber security maturity of partner countries
-* Enhance their ability to detect, respond to, and recover from cyber threats
-* Foster collaboration and knowledge-sharing among international stakeholders

-**Targeted Countries**

-The program will focus on countries in Africa, the Caribbean, and South Asia, which are identified as having significant cyber security challenges.

-**Services Provided**

-Crest will provide a range of services to support these countries, including:

-* Cyber security assessments and gap analysis
-* Capacity building and training
-* Development of national cyber security strategies
-* Collaboration with local industry and government agencies
+The funding will enable Crest to provide guidance and assistance to overseas countries seeking to improve their cyber defense capabilities.
+Crest will collaborate with local governments and industry leaders to identify and address specific vulnerabilities and develop tailored solutions.

-**Importance of the Project**
+**Key Objectives of the Program:**

-The increasing sophistication and frequency of cyber attacks highlight the critical need for all countries to enhance their cyber-readiness.
-By supporting overseas countries in strengthening their cyber defenses, the project aims to contribute to global stability and economic prosperity.

-**Crest's Expertise**

-Crest is a recognized leader in the cyber security industry, with a proven track record in delivering cyber security solutions to businesses and organizations of all sizes.
-The organization's deep expertise in cyber security assessment, training, and consulting will be invaluable in this project.

-**Collaboration and Partnerships**

-Crest will collaborate with other UK and international organizations, including government agencies, industry partners, and academia, to ensure a coordinated and effective approach to cyber security capacity building.

-**The Expected Impact**

-The Cyber Security Capacity Programme is expected to have a significant impact on the cyber-readiness of partner countries, helping them to:

-* Safeguard their critical infrastructure and sensitive information
+* **Assessment:** Conduct cyber risk assessments to identify areas of weakness in critical infrastructure and government systems.
-* Enhance their ability to attract foreign investment and drive economic growth
+* **Training and Certification:** Train cybersecurity professionals and certify organizations to enhance their technical skills and adherence to international standards.
+* **Policy Development:** Advise on the development of national cybersecurity strategies and policies aligned with best practices.
+* **International Collaboration:** Facilitate partnerships with international organizations and private sector experts to share knowledge and resources.

+**Benefits for Overseas Countries:**

+* Reduced risk of cyber-attacks and data breaches
-* Foster a more secure online environment for citizens and businesses
+* Enhanced cybersecurity posture for businesses and government agencies

-**Conclusion**

-Crest's FCDO-funded project is a testament to the UK's commitment to global cyber security cooperation.
-By providing targeted support and building capacity in overseas countries, the program aims to address critical cyber challenges and contribute to a more secure and resilient global digital landscape.
+* Increased confidence in digital services and transactions
+* Improved ability to respond to cyber incidents effectively

+**Role of Crest:**

+Crest's accreditation and certification schemes ensure that professionals and organizations meet rigorous standards of expertise and competence.
+By utilizing its expertise, Crest will provide credible and independent assessments and guidance to overseas countries.

+**Quotes:**

+* "We are honored to receive this funding from the FCDO," said Ian Glover, CEO of Crest.
+"This will enable us to share our knowledge and experience with international partners, helping them to build a safer and more secure cyberspace."
+* "Cybersecurity is a global challenge that requires collaboration and support," said a spokesperson for the FCDO.
+"Crest's involvement in this program will undoubtedly contribute to increased cyber-readiness worldwide."

+**Call for Collaboration:**

+Crest welcomes inquiries from overseas governments, organizations, and cybersecurity professionals interested in collaborating on this initiative.
+For more information, please visit www.crest-approved.org or contact Crest at info@crest-approved.org.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)